BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/_posts/2023-11-26-Goodbye-GMail-hello-Zoho.md

 - Also set up [**SPF**](https://www.zoho.com/mail/help/adminconsole/spf-configuration.html), **[DKIM](https://www.zoho.com/mail/help/adminconsole/dkim-configuration.html)**, and **[DMARC](https://www.zoho.com/mail/help/adminconsole/dmarc-policy.html)** records while you're at it.
 - Other [**Domain Settings**](https://www.zoho.com/mail/help/adminconsole/domain-settings.html): most of these probably won't be relevant to you, but do set [Catch-all and Notification addresses](https://www.zoho.com/mail/help/adminconsole/catch-all-setup.html#alink2).

 If you plan to use Zoho mail accounts in 3rd-party apps via [IMAP](https://www.zoho.com/mail/help/imap-access.html) or POP, you will need to create **[Application-Specific Passwords](https://www.zoho.com/mail/help/adminconsole/two-factor-authentication.html#alink7)**.
+If you're having trouble locating this, you have to create these from your [Zoho My Account](https://accounts.zoho.com/home#security/security_pwd), Security page.

 ### Spam Controls

 Due to my relative inexperience with the plumbing of email, I've set most of the [Spam Verification](https://mailadmin.zoho.com/cpanel/home.do#securityAndCompliance/spamControl/verification) options in the admin console to quarantine mail that fails these checks.
 I started out with these settings so that I could see what was coming in, with the intent to move to the permanent reject option later.